From the December 2017 issue of Acoustic Guitar | BY GREG OLWELL

 This article originally appeared in the December 2017 issue of Acoustic Guitar magazine.

 Want to learn more about parlor guitars?
-Click here.
+Click here to explore articles by the master teachers at Acoustic Guitar magazine.

 And, to learn more about how you can support this site, please click here.